lakshmi2688/COVID_Impact_on_US_Households/README.md

 <h4> Links to Data set and Data dictionary</h4>
 <ul><li>The datasets are available for public use under <a href='https://www.census.gov/programs-surveys/household-pulse-survey/datasets.html'>census.gov</a> website as weekly files.</li>
-<li>Data dictionary is available in the census.gov website under the link <a href='https://www.census.gov/programs-surveys/household-pulse-survey/technical-documentation.html#phase1'>Phase 1 Household Pulse Survey Technical Documentation</a></li>
+<li>Data dictionary is available in the census.gov website under the link <a href='https://www.census.gov/programs-surveys/household-pulse-survey/technical-documentation.html#phase1'>Phase 1 Household Pulse Survey Technical Documentation</a></li></ul>

 <h4>Download data</h4>
 <p>Data is directly downloaded from census website using zipfile package<p>

 <h3>Background/Related Work</h3>
 <p>As we all know,the impacts of the pandemic and the economic fallout have been widespread, but are particularly prevalent among Black, Latino, Indigenous, and immigrant households.
 This analysis will  deep dive into some of the impacts of covid by Age group, race and ethinicity.
-We also try to understand the different impacts by clustering groups of people based on similar characteristics The research questions will follow quantitative analysis and will target specific variables.
+We also try to understand the different groups of people based on various characteristics who have been impacted by COVID.
+The research questions will follow quantitative analysis and will target specific variables.
 Below are some references: </p>
 <li><a href='https://www.cbpp.org/research/poverty-and-inequality/tracking-the-covid-19-recessions-effects-on-food-housing-and'>Covid Recession effects</a></li>
 <li><a href='https://www.cdc.gov/nchs/covid19/pulse/mental-health.htm'>Covid data from NCHS</a></li>